helloitsurdvq/VDT2024project/README.md

 ## 5. Research report
 - My research work is related to **[the security issue of the Docker container](https://github.com/helloitsurdvq/VDT2024project/blob/main/docs/DinhVietQuang-research.pdf)**.

-## 6. Kubernetes deploying
+## 6. Kubernetes deployment
-Minikube is used for the following tasks of the mini project.
+Minikube is used for the following tasks of the mini project thanks to the convenience setup.
 - First of all, Install kubectl:
 ```shell
 # Download the latest release